ChrisWhealy/Cordova-Create/README.md

 ##Attribution
 `cva-create` is a fork of John Wargo's [cordova-create tool](https://github.com/johnwargo/Cordova-Create).

 John is the author of several books on PhoneGap and Cordova such as [Apache Cordova 3 Programming](http://www.cordovaprogramming.com).
-For more details, see [http://www.johnwargobooks.com].
+For more details, see (John's website)[http://www.johnwargobooks.com].